-Anyone with an idea and the drive to make it a reality can get a business underway, but if they’re not taking steps to make sure that they’re organised and in control, then they’re going to find it difficult to be successful as a freelance creative copywriter.
+Anyone with an idea and the drive to make it a reality can get a business underway, but if they’re not taking steps to make sure that they’re organised and in control, then they’re going to find it difficult to be successful.
 Or, if they are successful, to be able to enjoy what they’ve achieved.
 If you’re always running at 100 mph, then you can’t slow down to enjoy the finer things in life.
 So let’s make sure that doesn’t happen.
 Below, we outline some ways that entrepreneurs can make sure their business never gets too far away from them.

 You can’t do everything in life.
 Well, mayyyybbbeee you can, but you can’t do it all at once.
 When you become an entrepreneur, you’ll be well served by learning the art of being patient.
 You might want to race ahead and bring all of your ideas to life as soon as possible, but if you move too quickly, you’ll run the risk of losing control.
 It’s better to take baby steps to make sure you get things right rather than fill up your plate with so many tasks that you lose track of things.

 Our morning routine sets the tone for the rest of the day, so work on making it conducive to a productive, in-control working day.
 If you’re running around in the morning trying to get ready before you rush out of the door, then you’re going to arrive at the office in a dishevelled fashion, and the only positive thing to say will be that you’ve reached at the time you’ve announced you’ll arrive.
 So make sure you give yourself plenty of time to get ready and out of the door.
 A relaxing morning, one spent with a healthy breakfast and good vibes will do wonders.
 The only rule you should set is that this period should be work-free.
 You’re going to be working for the rest of the day, so make this a time for reading, focusing on yourself, and so on.